Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 How quickly should you follow up after a trade show?

-Within 24 hours for warm leads (demo, direct conversation, card exchanged).
-Within 48–72 hours for cold leads (badge scan, dropped off at booth).
+Within 24 hours for warm leads (demo requested, direct conversation, card exchanged).
+Within 48-72 hours for cold leads (badge scan, dropped by booth).
 After 72 hours the lead's recollection of your conversation drops sharply — you go from a warm contact to another cold email.
-Most companies lose trade show ROI not at the show, but in the week after it, when follow-up is slow or generic.
+Harvard Business Review research shows contact success is 7x higher within the first hour versus longer delays.
+Most companies lose trade show ROI not at the show, but in the week after, when follow-up is slow or generic.

 What is a good cost per lead from trade shows?

-The average cost per trade show lead is $800–$1,500 according to industry benchmarks from CEIR (Center for Exhibition Industry Research).
-This is higher than digital channels like paid search ($50–$300 per lead) but trade show leads have significantly higher close rates (5–10x) and shorter sales cycles.
+The average cost per trade show lead is $800-$1,500 according to CEIR benchmarks.
+This is higher than digital channels like paid search ($50-$300 per lead) but trade show leads close at 5-10x the rate and have shorter sales cycles.
 The correct metric is cost per closed deal, not cost per lead — trade show leads consistently outperform on this metric.
+A single mid-market deal typically covers the full cost of a mid-sized event.

 How do you qualify leads at a trade show?

-The BANT framework works well on the trade show floor: Budget (are they funded for this category?), Authority (are they a decision-maker or influencer?), Need (do they have the problem you solve?), Timeline (when are they looking to decide?).
-A 3-minute conversation that answers these four questions is worth more than collecting 50 badge scans with no context.
+Use a modified BANT framework on the trade show floor: Budget (are they funded for this category?), Authority (decision-maker, influencer, or evaluator?), Need (do they have the problem you solve, stated in their own words?), Timeline (actively evaluating, planning next quarter, or just browsing?).
+A 3-minute conversation that answers these four questions is worth more than 50 badge scans with no context.